gradjitta/Continuous-Control/README.md

 ### Option 1: Solve the First Version

 Chosen to solve the option 1 environment.
-An average score of +30 over 100 consecutive episodes.
+An average score of +30 over 100 consecutive episodes is required for the environment being considered as solved